John the Violent: Plot

 Ioannis Zachos is a psychopath who fantasises about killing beautiful women as a means to validate his manhood and to feel a sense of empowerment.
 He stalks the empty streets of Athens at night looking for victims.
 In one of those outings he enters a small sidestreet and at around midnight he sees a young woman, Eleni Chalkia, whom he attacks stabbing her to death.
 After the murder he disappears into the darkness.

 A murder investigation eventually leads to his arrest.
 During interrogation he readily confesses his crime to the police to their great relief, since their investigation had come under fire for its perceived faults.
 In the ensuing trial, the psychopath freely admits his guilt but during his testimony he falls into contradictions.
 It becomes apparent that the murderer bases his testimony on reports he reads from the newspapers which cover his criminal trial.

 Zachos may be a deviant psychopath but he possesses eloquence, grace, charisma and above-average intelligence which make him attractive to the trial audience, the judges, the press and the psychiatrists.
 He soon becomes a "social icon" through the everyday reports of the press.

 He is articulate in describing his violent tendencies in the context of an indifferent, cold society and explains that he uses violence as a means to achieve catharsis.
 He freely admits that the murder was senseless and served no purpose but he explains that he feels pressured and trapped within society and that he committed the murder to obtain a sense of relief.

 He is a hedonist and he feels pleasure for being guilty and then pleasure for admitting his guilt, an act which he considers his way of presenting his own "truth" and being honest.
 Finally, as soon as society accepts his guilt, he feels the pleasure of atonement.

-His appeal and articulate and sincere-sounding descriptions of his motives and actions within the confines and context of society, resonate with the youth of the era.
-He presents himself as a "trapped soul" seeking relief from the burdens of society.
-The youth believe that his descriptions express their own deeper needs and frustrations and they become enthralled with him.
+His appeal, along with his articulate and seemingly sincere explanations of his motives, deeply resonated with the youth of the era.
+By presenting himself as a "trapped soul" desperate to escape societal pressures, he mirrored their own hidden frustrations and desires, ultimately captivating a generation.

 The relatives of the victim do not appear eager to defend her memory as they try to play-up their role at the trial and vie for the attention of the mass media.
 The murderer is found not guilty by reason of insanity.
 He is sentenced to life incarceration in a psychiatric hospital.
 The film in the end leaves an open question as to who is the real guilty party, the individual or society.
 The plot is based on the actual murder case of Maria Bavea (Μαρία Μπαβέα) in 1963.